MauiDesign/FastaiTutorials/README.md

 ## 5. Create your first notebook with fastai

 Now you have everything ready to try something with fastai.
 For example, follow this tutorial: https://docs.fast.ai/tutorial.data.html#Vision or take the Practical Deep Learning for Coders course at https://course.fast.ai/

+## 6. Configure config.yml

+Before running ipynb, change the path of data, anotation, models and tmp folder to different location if required.